exonum/exonum-doc/src/advanced/consensus/requests.md

 ### Receiving `Block`

-- Request the next block if there are validators at a height higher than current
+- Request the next block if there are nodes at a height higher than current
 - Update local height after committing the block locally